 Developers, federal regulators and industry experts say the opening will move the U.S. industry from a theory to reality, paving the way for the construction of many more wind farms that will eventually provide power for many Americans.

-Abigail Ross Hopper, director of the Bureau of Ocean Energy Management, says climate change is driving interest in offshore wind and she expects to see more projects in the future.
+Abigail Ross Hopper, director of the Bureau of Ocean Energy Management, said climate change is driving interest in offshore wind and she expects to see more wind farms being built in about three to five years.